cyberark/conjur/design/oss_suite_release.md

     instructions, for example

 #### Miscellaneous
-- What certification level will each component in the Conjur OSS Suite Release have?
+- What certification level will each component in the Conjur Open Source Suite Release have?
   Should this be evaluated as part of this effort?
   - This will be evaluated as part of this effort.
 More info on the certification level definitions will be shared when it's available.

-- Are all of the Summon providers part of the Conjur OSS Suite Release, or just the Summon Conjur Provider?
+- Are all of the Summon providers part of the Conjur Open Source Suite Release, or just the Summon Conjur Provider?
 If not, should we have a separate Summon Suite release?
   Should we consider moving to Summon2 (the version of Summon built into Secretless, that includes all providers)?
   - Migrating to Summon2 is out of scope for this effort.
 As Conjur developers ourselves, we frequently use Summon with other providers in addition to using Summon with our internal Conjur instance.
-At current, we plan to include all Summon providers in the OSS suite release.
+At current, we plan to include all Summon providers in the Conjur Open Source suite release.